 As I drove up to the airport an hour later, the final picture arrived by text (volunteered by my family) as a celebration/goodbye.
 I was in awe realizing that speaking from my heart about my humanness, and redirecting as a challenger with bite-sized pieces that could help us all create connection, which now in this photo will be preserved forever as a fun Christmas memory... worked! :)

 This is a blog about understanding Relationships within and around us through reflections in our community.
-Posts here will cover how organizations, groups, and individual people are modeling returning to compassion.
+Posts here will cover how organizations, groups, and individuals incorporate the D.O.T. model in their lives.